PSeitz/lz4_flex/README.md

 - Very good logo
 - LZ4 Block format
 - High performance
-- 1s clean release build time
+- 0,5s clean release build time
 - Feature flags to configure safe/unsafe code usage
+- no-std support (thanks @coolreader18)

 ## Usage:
 Compression and decompression uses no usafe via the default feature flags "safe-encode" and "safe-decode".
 If you need more performance you can disable them (e.g. with no-default-features).